Mathiazom/bibtek/user_stories.md

 As a user I would like to get an overview of all the books that have been added to my library

 ## Deleting a book (us-3)

 As a user I would like to delete a book I don't want in my library

+## View individuall books (us-4)

+As a user I would like to view each individual book by themself

+## View details about each book

+As a user I would like to view details about my book, as author, date of publishing, edition, description, length and ISBN number